SunnySuite/Sunny.jl/docs/src/structure-factor.md

 to the temperature of sampled configurations.
 Given `kT`, Sunny will apply an energy- and temperature-dependent classical-to-quantum rescaling of intensities.

-To retrieve intensity data from a static structure factor, use [`static_intensities`](@ref), which shares keyword arguments with `intensities`.
-This function may also be used to calculate static information from a dynamical structure factor.
+To retrieve intensity data from a instantaneous structure factor, use [`instant_intensities`](@ref), which shares keyword arguments with `intensities`.
+This function may also be used to calculate instantaneous information from a dynamical structure factor.
 Note that it is important to supply a value to `kT` to reap the benefits of this approach over simply calculating a static structure factor at the outset.